info@rubertpartners.com |

 Introduction to How to Start a Mediation in UAE

-This publication addresses the very practical aspects on how to start a mediation in Dubai and UAE – even when you have no contact with other party.
+This publication addresses the practical aspects of how to start a mediation in Dubai and the UAE, even when you have no direct contact with the other party.

 When a disagreement arises — whether between business partners, spouses, employers and employees, or landlords and tenants — mediation can be an effective and dignified way to find resolution.
 But how exactly does one begin the mediation process in Dubai or elsewhere in the UAE?